wintercms/docs/services/router.md

 });
 ```

-If you want to assign a group of middleware to just one route you can it like this
+If you want to assign a group of middleware to just one route you can do it like this:

 ```php
 Route::middleware(['Path\To\Your\Middleware'])->group(function() {